System security for watchOS

 Sensors must be able to detect that the nose and mouth are covered.

-Distance measured must be 2–3 meters or less
+Distance measured must be 2–3 metres or less

 Apple Watch or iPhone must have been unlocked recently, or Apple Watch must have experienced physical motion indicating that the wearer is active (for example, not asleep).